jmcastelo/mixtum/README.md

 #### 6. f-statistics

 Compute f2, f3 and f4 for specific combinations of populations.
 The statistics f3 and f4 can be assigned to an angle in the interval [0,180] deg. which gives them a scale for comparison purposes between different combinations of populations.

+## How-to Mixtum?

+A step-by-step, how-to tutorial is available with an example of usage with detailed instructions.
+You can find it [here](./howto/HOWTO.md).

 ## Development notes